mksbikerider/docker-nexus3/README.md

 A Dockerfile for Sonatype Nexus Repository Manager 3

-This fork is to make the Dockerfile a bit more configurable and try running the application in Alpine to see if it can be a little smaller
+This fork is to make the Dockerfile a bit more configurable and try running the application in Alpine as Alpine saves about 200MB on the image size.

+Branch not worth is at Alpine requires installation of most of Glibc to enable Java to run.

 To run, binding the exposed port 8081 to the host.